sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/3_images.md

           - Switch to root user, execute `echo brightness value (integer value from 0-7) > /sys/class/backlight/pwm-backlight@0/brightness`
        - There is a problem with the sound quality of HDMI audio playing under chromium
     - Instructions for use:
-       - The compressed package is an image that supports MIPI screen, please pay attention to the boot suffix and device correspondence when burning
+      - This zip file is the image of the MIPI screen, please note that the suffix in the file name corresponds to the relevant parameters of the device when burning.
-          - 8gddr/16gddr correspond to 8g/16g memory respectively
+         - 8gddr/16gddr in the boot and u-boot file names correspond to 8g/16g memory respectively.
-          - mipi_720p/mipi_1080p correspond to 800x1280 MIPI screen (with touch)/1200x1920 mipi screen respectively
+         - mipi_720p/mipi_1080p in the boot file name corresponds to 800x1280 MIPI screen (with touch)/1200x1920 mipi screen respectively.

 <!-- 1.
 LPi4A_Test_0425
    1. Release date: April 25, 2023